Shubh18s/passwordocean/README.md

 ### Ready for Password Peace?

 Stop compromising your security for convenience.
-With ZenPass, you get both.
+With PasswordOcean, you get both.

-**Try [ZenPass](https://shubh18s.github.io/zenpass/zenpass.html) today and experience the future of personal password management!**
+**Try [PasswordOcean](https://shubh18s.github.io/PasswordOcean/PasswordOcean.html) today and experience the future of personal password management!**